Why is it important for everyone to have a will?

 Conveying Your Final Wishes With a Will

 At the most basic level, all estate plans should have a will.
 Your will is essential because it notifies the court and your loved ones of your last wishes.
 With your will, you can name whom you want to receive what assets.
 Even those without significant assets will want to have a say in who receives their hard earned possessions.
 You can also name a guardian for your minor child or a caregiver for your pet.
-A will is relatively simple to create, but must adhere to California law in order to be valid.
+A will is relatively simple to

 Protecting Yourself with Powers of Attorney